GSA/openacr/opat/Moodle-3.markdown

 ## Legal Disclaimer

 The information herein is provided in good faith based on Moodle 3.10 at the time of the accessibility audit and does not represent a legally binding claim.
 Please [contact Moodle Pty Ltd](https://moodle.com/contact/) to report any accessibility errors or conformance claim errors for re-evaluation and correction, if necessary.

+## Copyright

+[OPAT](https://github.com/GSA/open-product-accessibility-template) is a format maintained by the [GSA](https://gsa.gov/).
+The content is the responsibility of the author.

+This content is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).